Table of Contents

 - The other side of the slide board is also placed securely on the desk seat

-- place one of your knees between the student’s knees (if applicable) and your other knee near the wheelchair ‘s front, close to the desk seat.
+- Place one of your knees between the student’s knees (if applicable) and your other knee near the wheelchair's front, close to the desk seat.

 - Reposition the student to sit in the desk

-- Remove the gait belt
+- Remove the gait belt and slide board

 - Wash your hands